KristaMorrison/tenlanguages/README.md

 Some Bootstrap to include should be a jumbotron, some buttons and a navigation bar.

+Note that the "more info" tabs on each of the ten sections goes to the Wikipedia page for that language.
+However, clicking on "More Info" for the Ruby section takes you to another page we created as part of our project.
+This was one of my first multi-page projects.

 All content for the challenge came from Wikipedia.